AlbertoZandara/Onion-GSM-Module/README.md

 ### Overview

 This devices is a portable GSM prototype that can be used for different purpouse.
 The board allows to power an Onion Omega 2+ and a Simcom SIM800L thanks to two NCP3170A buck regulators.
 Moreover the device contains also different nets that permitts to Omega2+ to control the SIM800L.
+Besides has been also added a modular interface that allows to upgrade the device and add new functionalities.

 ### C program